 In Years 1-2 you will acquire skills in physics, mathematics, and music technology.
-This will equip you to work at the cutting edge of acoustics, audio and creative music technology in Years 3-4.
+This will equip you to work at the cutting edge of acoustics, audio and creative music technology in the second half of the programme.

-You will take compulsory courses in advanced acoustics and music software engineering, and can opt for a strongly scientific pathway in physical acoustics, a multidisciplinary pathway in computer music systems, or your own combination of the two.
+In Years 3-4 you will take compulsory courses in advanced acoustics and music software engineering, and can opt for a strongly scientific pathway in physical acoustics, a multidisciplinary pathway in computer music systems, or your own combination of the two.

 You will study compulsory courses in physics, acoustics, mathematics, and music technology.
 These are taught by the Reid School of Music and the School of Physics and Astronomy.

 You will take Physics 1A, which presents the basic pillars of physics, through which you will develop your problem solving and study skills.
 This study is complemented by Mathematics for Physics 1 and 2, which will equip you with core skills in algebra and calculus that are key in the modern study of acoustics, audio and music technology.

 You will study Musical Acoustics, which explores musical instruments, architectural acoustics, and electronic instruments, and you will study Sound Recording, which examines the history and practice of recorded sound.
 Here you will be introduced to microphone techniques, room acoustics, and field recording, and undertake project work ending in the production of recorded music.

-You will also be able to take further courses from music, physics, or engineering, or from a broad range of options from across the University.
+You will also be able to take further courses from music, physics, engineering, informatics, or from a broad range of options from across the University.

-You will take courses in Architectural Acoustics and Creative Music Technology, which build on themes encountered in Year 1.
-Mathematics courses will cover advanced algebra, calculus, dynamics, and vector calculus.
+You will take courses in Architectural Acoustics and Spatial Audio, and Creative Music Technology, which build on themes encountered in Year 1.
+Mathematics courses will cover advanced algebra, calculus, and dynamics.
 You will also be introduced to computer programming, data analysis, and experimental techniques for physics and acoustics.

 You will have the opportunity to take further option courses from music.
 A range of relevant courses are also available from physics, engineering, and elsewhere, helping you to make the most of the many options available across the University.

-Compulsory courses include audio signal processing and computer music systems, which together form the basis for developing music technology applications for audio processing and live performance.
+Compulsory courses include audio signal processing and audio programming, which together form the basis for developing music technology software and hardware for audio processing and live performance.

-You will also explore how physics can be used to both understand musical instruments, and to design cutting edge software that provides the very highest sound quality in instrument and audio effects emulation.
+You will also explore how physics can be used to understand musical sound, and to design cutting edge software that provides the very highest sound quality in musical instrument and audio effects emulation.

-You are encouraged to complement these subjects by taking courses in sound design, Fourier analysis, fluid mechanics, and dynamical systems.
-In addition, you have the option to apply for an industrial placement course, which involves the completion of a project in collaboration with an industrial/commercial company within the acoustics, audio, and/or music technology sector.
+You are encouraged to complement these subjects by taking courses in sound design, Fourier analysis, fluid mechanics, and physics.
+In addition, you have the option to apply for an industrial placement course, which involves the completion of a project in collaboration with an industrial/commercial company within the acoustics, audio, and/or music technology sector (subject to application procedure).

 The programme now centres around a year-long, major final project in acoustics and music technology.
 In addition, you will undertake study in advanced acoustics, and in computational simulation of acoustical systems, a subject area in which Edinburgh is a world leader.

-A number of option courses may also be chosen from music, physics, and/or engineering.
+A number of option courses may also be chosen from music, physics, engineering, and/or informatics.